francabrera/hume/packages/hume-app/README.md

 Start the LoopBack app.

 - `path` (string) - Path to the app sources.
 To bootstrap (configure models, datasources and middleware) the app with some different setup than `hume-app` the one.
 Probably you should pass `__dirname` here.
+It can also receive an array with two elements.
 - `opts` ({}) - Optional parameters. (default: {})
   - `auth` (boolean) - To fisable authentication. (default: false)
   - `noHttp` (boolean) - To re-use only the LoopBack models.
 The Redis cache is disabled and the HTTP server is not started. (default: false)